ONLY 2.5 HOURS FROM THE UK

 Boasting a fine collection of both sand and pebble beaches, providing safe bathing and some excellent snorkelling.
 For those looking for the ultimate in beautiful, wide sandy beaches, San Vito Lo Capo is reminiscent of the tropics, with its fine white sand and crystal clear waters.
 Cefalu’s sandy beach, with excellent bathing for children, is very close to both its lively resort centre and hotels.
 The Zingaro Marine Reserve has some lovely coastal walks and little pebble coves with superb snorkelling, as do the rocky inlets around Taormina.

 From the exotic, wild West to the mesmerising Mediterranean East, a stay in two or three locations of this idyllic island really paints a perfect picture and adds real variety.
 Perhaps explore for a week and then relax, or mix a character property with a luxury one.
 Avoiding Palermo and Catania, driving is relatively easy, but if you’d prefer we’d be happy to arrange a private transfer from one area to another!
-Please click here for more details.
+Please see page 39 of our brochure for more details.

 Whilst a car will offer you the freedom to explore this fascinating Island at your own leisure, a car is not required in some of the larger towns like Palermo, Taormina and Cefalu.